jbertram/activemq-artemis/docs/user-manual/en/mqtt.md

 the `auto-delete-queues-delay` and `auto-delete-queues-message-count` address-settings can be used to clean up the abandoned subscription queues.
 However, the MQTT session meta-data is still present in memory and needs to be cleaned up as well.
-The URL parameter `defaultMqttSessionExpiryInterval` can be configured on the MQTT `acceptor` to deal with this situation.
+The URL parameter `sessionExpiryInterval` can be configured on the MQTT `acceptor` to deal with this situation.

-The default `defaultMqttSessionExpiryInterval` is `-1` which means no session state will be expired.
+The default `sessionExpiryInterval` is `-1` which means no session state will be expired.
 Otherwise it represents the number of _milliseconds_ which must elapse after the client has disconnected before the broker will remove the session state.